maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 ## Reading other people's debugging journeys, document yours

-Sadly people will often only take the time to document their debugging journey when the bug is especially tricly or weird.
+Sadly but understandably people will often only take the time to document their debugging journey when the bug is especially tricky or weird.
 Besides, few people write actual [debugging games](https://jvns.ca/blog/2021/04/16/notes-on-debugging-puzzles/).

 In the meantime, you might enjoy watching or hearing some debugging journeys.
 You will notice how these programmers make and invalidate hypotheses.